 Why should I compare current accounts anyway?

 Depending on how you manage your day-to-day spending, you’ll need different things from your current account.
 For example, you may want to think about the following:

 - How often you travel.
 Should you look for fee-free spending abroad?

 - How you bank.
 Are you addicted to mobile apps or would you rather sort things out in person?

 - How much you earn and spend.
 Depending on your income, you may be able to get higher-tier current accounts – and the perks and rewards that come with it.

 - Switching incentives.
 If you’re simply unhappy with your bank, there are plenty of others ready to offer you some cash if you switch your account.

 Depending on which features are most important to you, there will be accounts that suit your needs best… so compare, compare, compare.

-Nationwide currently offer current accounts with the some of the highest available interest rates.
-If you’re looking to earn interest on an in-credit balance, these accounts are worth investigating.
+Nationwide currently offers current accounts with the some of the highest available interest rates.
+If you’re looking to earn interest on an in-credit balance, these accounts are certainly worth investigating.
 If Nationwide’s current accounts are not for you, you can also compare other current accounts here.

 More guides on Finder